Background and philosophy

 All of our wines are made from grapes grown organically in the soils best suited to each variety, and our entire harvest is processed and bottled on the estate.

-Gérard Pillon, one of the two co-founders of the estate, stepped down in favour of his son, Christophe, who went on to buy out his father’s partner, Jean-Daniel Schlaepfer, in order to pursue his own visionary plans.
-An energetic, life-loving entrepreneur committed to sustainable development, Christophe has maintained and strengthened the estate’s dedication to organic and biodynamic methods of cultivation, modernizing its operations in harmony with the wine-making tradition he embodies.
-In recognition of his work, the Domaine des Balisiers was awarded Demeter certification in 2015.
+In 2011, Gérard Pillon, one of the two co-founders of the estate, stepped down in favour of his son, Christophe, who went on to buy out his father’s partner, Jean-Daniel Schlaepfer, in order to pursue his own visionary plans.
+An energetic entrepreneur and a life-loving epicurean dedicated to sustainable development, Christophe has maintained and strengthened the estate’s commitment to organic and biodynamic methods of cultivation, modernizing its operations in harmony with the wine-making tradition he embodies.
+In recognition of his work, the Domaine des Balisiers was awarded Demeter certification in 2015 – Switzerland’s ultimate biodynamic distinction.

-Christophe Pillon’s pioneering estate now comprises some 30 hectares of vineyards equipped with lyre-shaped trellises known as “open lyres”.
-This original device doubles the vines’ exposure to sunlight, thereby enhancing their growth and the flavors of their grapes.
+Christophe Pillon’s pioneering estate now comprises some 30 hectares of vineyards equipped with Y-shaped trellises known as “open lyres”.
+This original device doubles the vines’ exposure to sunlight, thereby enhancing their growth and the development of flavors in their grapes.

 Deliberately low yields.